bounswe/bounswe2023group4/reports/lab_report_7.md

 ## Planned vs. Actual
 * [#325](https://github.com/bounswe/bounswe2023group4/issues/325) was incomplete because Alperen left the course.
-* [#308](https://github.com/bounswe/bounswe2023group4/issues/308) was overdue due to unexpected amount of work received from other classes.
+* [#308](https://github.com/bounswe/bounswe2023group4/issues/308) is overdue due to unexpected amount of work received from other classes.
 * [#241](https://github.com/bounswe/bounswe2023group4/issues/241) is still not done because we did not decide how the flow with refresh token happens in the app.
 As soon as that is finished, this issue will be worked on.
 * Ali Nasra helped and done [#305](https://github.com/bounswe/bounswe2023group4/issues/305) while he was not initially assigned.